enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/data-types.md

 - `Errors` are usually displayed when there is a problem with a function or formula.

-For instance, if you try to divide a number by `0` you will get the `#DIV/0!` because you cannot divide a number with `0`.
+For instance, if you try to divide a number by `0` you will get the `#DIV/0!` message.

 List of errors in Excel: